adsabs/adsabs.github.io/_includes/_help/data_faq/_posts/tagged-format.md

 # The {{ include.site }} Tagged Format

-We welcome the submission of Bibliographic Records from librarians and researchers willing to provide this information to the {{ include.site }}.
+We welcome the submission of Bibliographic Records from librarians and researchers willing to provide this information to {{ include.site }}.
 To facilitate the insertion of this data into our databases, we request that the records be submitted in electronic form and adhere to the following format:

     %R Bibliographic Code (required)
     %A Author List